 - Then click on the link to the Library Catalog.

-When you find a book you would like to read,
+When you find an eBook that you would like to read,

 - click on “Open.”